Quin Morton Teaching Fellows, Princeton Writing Program, 2018-19

 Please note: To be eligible for a Quin Morton Teaching Fellow position, you must be in Dissertation Completion Enrollment (DCE) status in 2018-19.
 If you defend your dissertation before September 1, 2018, you are no longer eligible to serve as a Quin Morton Teaching Fellow.
 All Quin Morton Teaching Fellow appointments are subject to departmental endorsement and to review and approval by the Graduate School.
 Please also note: You may apply in both categories (Full- or Part-Time Lectureship and Quin Morton Teaching Fellow); if you choose to do so, please submit your application twice so we can track your candidacy (online at Princeton University Academic Jobs for the Lecturer position and by email to email@example.com for the Quin Morton Teaching Fellow position).
 If you are selected for a lectureship, you must defend your dissertation before September 1, 2018.
 Your cover letters should indicate that you’re applying in both categories.

 The deadline for Quin Morton applications is 5:00pm on Monday, February 5, 2018.
 No late applications will be accepted.
 Please discuss your interest with your faculty advisor and secure his or her approval before submitting an application.
 The position counts as a 6-hour AI teaching appointment.
 To apply, email the following documents to firstname.lastname@example.org:

-- Cover letter that includes a reflection on your approach to teaching writing and relevant experience, a brief summary of your scholarly research project, and a 200-word course description for an interdisciplinary Writing Seminar (see this year’s course descriptions on our website for models);
+- Cover letter reflecting on your approach to teaching writing and relevant experience, including a brief summary of your scholarly research project and a 200-word course description for an interdisciplinary Writing Seminar.
+Please see this year's course descriptions for models;

 - CV, with the names and contact information of three references (you do not need to supply letters of recommendation at the time of application); and